 According to an article on HBR, companies that engage in the practice of CVC are able to navigate through business environments significantly faster and cheaper through CVC than they would with R&D. This is because corporations can more easily realign funding toward other investments when engaging in CVC.

 The practice of CVC enables companies to respond to changes with regards to utilizing emerging technologies and innovative business models much better than they would without it.

 A Signal of Philippine Corporate Innovation – Establishment of Formal Venture Capital (CVC) Divisions in Major Corporations

-Another example of the establishment of a formal corporate venture capital arm in a Philippine-based company is the case of JG Summit Holdings, Inc. The corporation created JG Digital Equity Ventures to handle its $50 million fund meant for investments in emerging technologies and digital ventures from Southeast Asia (Charm, 2019).
-Its investments primarily deal with new media, retail, consumer sector, financial services, digital health, and logistics (Charm, 2019).
+According to an article on BusinessWorld, JG Digital Equity Ventures handles a $50 million fund meant for investments in emerging technologies and digital ventures from Southeast Asia.
+Its investments primarily deal with new media, retail, consumer sector, financial services, digital health, and logistics.

-Despite some Philippine companies not establishing formal venture capital arms, other big corporations still invest in startups through merger and acquisition deals and the deployment of capital.
-To name a few, (1) ABS-CBN and Summit Media investing in Kumu, a Filipino live streaming platform startup, (2) Ayala Health investing in AIDE, a home care mobile app, and (3) 2GO Group, Inc. investing in Mober, an on-demand delivery platform (PwC Philippines, 2020).
+Despite some Philippine companies not establishing formal venture capital arms, other big corporations still invest in startups through merger and acquisition (M&A) deals and the deployment of capital.